 Plano, Texas, United States

-Primary endpoint collected will be composite endpoint of main access-related bleeding ≥Type 2 and main access related major vascular complication- VARC (Valve Academic Research Consortium) 3 Criteria.
+Primary endpoint collected will be the number of participants with the composite endpoint of main access-related bleeding ≥Type 2 and main access related major vascular complication- VARC (Valve Academic Research Consortium) 3 Criteria.

-Secondary endpoints will be periprocedural complications, acute vessel closure, embolization, and vessel perforation, procedural characteristics (duration, fluoroscopy time, contrast volume), length of hospital stay, and cost of hospitalization.
+Secondary endpoints will be the number of participants with periprocedural complications, acute vessel closure, embolization, vessel perforation, the procedural characteristics (duration, fluoroscopy time, contrast volume), length of hospital stay, and cost of hospitalization.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.